 - Easier on the stomach as hot/iced coffee as it’s less acidic

-- Cold-brew concentrate works great in various recipes
+- Cold-brew concentrate works great in various coffee recipes

 - A slow release of caffeine without any caffeine crash